oneapi-src/oneDNN/tests/benchdnn/doc/driver_lnorm.md

 ```

 More examples with different driver options can be found at
-inputs/lnorm/test_lnorm_all.
-Examples with different driver descriptors can be
+inputs/lnorm/test_***.
+Examples with different problem descriptors can be found
-found at inputs/lnorm/lnorm_***.
-Examples with different benchdnn options can be
+at inputs/lnorm/shapes_***.
+Examples with different benchdnn common options can
-found at driver_conv.md.
+be found at driver_conv.md.